 A process for enhancing the corrosion resistance of an aluminum-containing component with a cerium based coating.
 An aluminum-containing cathode and an oxygen- evolving anode are immersed in an electrolyte comprising water, solvent, oxidizing agent and cerium ions.
 An electrical current is passed through the electrolyte by applying electrical current to deposit a cerium based coating onto the cathode.
 An electrolyte for use in depositing a cerium based coating.
 An electrodeposited cerium-based coating.
 An aluminum aircraft structural component having a cerium-based coating thereon.

-J. O. Stoffer et al., "Electrodeposition of Cerium-Based Coatings for Corrosion Protection of Aluminum Alloys," The Curators of the University of Missouri, Aug 1999.
+J. O. Stoffer et al., "Electrodeposition of Cerium-Based Coatings for Corrosion Protection of Aluminum Alloys," U.S. Patents, Aug 1999.

 Materials Science and Engineering

 © 1999 The Curators of the University of Missouri, All rights reserved.